Forest Service, Agriculture; Fish and Wildlife Service, Interior.

 Paperwork Reduction Act

 This rule contains no new information collection requirements subject to Office of Management and Budget (OMB) approval under the Paperwork Reduction Act of 1995.
 The information collection requirements described in the CFR regulations were approved by OMB under 44 U.S.C.
-3501 and were assigned control number 1018-0075, which expires October 31, 2009.
-We may not conduct or sponsor and you are not required to respond to a collection of information request unless it displays a currently valid OMB control number.
+3501 and were assigned clearance number 1018-0075, which expires August 31, 2006.
+We will not conduct or sponsor, and you are not required to respond to, a collection of information request unless it displays a currently valid OMB control number.

 The Regulatory Flexibility Act of 1980 (5 U.S.C.
 601 et seq.) requires preparation of regulatory flexibility analyses for rules that will have a significant economic effect on a substantial number of small entities, which include small businesses, organizations, or governmental jurisdictions.
 The Departments have determined that this rulemaking will not have a significant economic effect on a substantial number of small entities within the meaning of the Regulatory Flexibility Act.